B2B E-Commerce: A Complete Guide to a B2B Company

 SaaS E-Commerce Platform Pros

-• SaaS platforms are built to remove what would otherwise be an enormous amount of complexity out of E-Commerce.
+Ease-Of-Use: SaaS platforms are built to remove what would otherwise be an enormous amount of complexity from E-Commerce.
 This makes the process all the easier to use for new or non-technical merchants.

 SaaS E-Commerce Platform Cons

-• You don’t have full access to the underlying code and therefore you do not have a black canvas with which to do whatever you want.
+Less Control: You don’t have full access to the underlying code, and therefore, you do not have a black canvas with which to do whatever you want.
 You need to work within the confines of the tools that the platform gives you.

 Open Source E-Commerce Pros